 The Basodino is the vastest, most studied and most accessible glacier in Ticino.
 It represents a precious heritage of a glacier's natural evolution South of the Alps.
 The glaciological trail (an itinerary that requires good training) offers an insight to discover this spectacular high altitude region, an exclusive environment with very rich flora and fauna.
 The "Alpe Robiei" (Robiei Pasture) tells a remote and recent tale of the people leaving in the Bavona valley: a beautiful valley that you cross all the way to San Carlo, departure station of the cableway that goes up to Robiei.

-The cableway that leads to Robiei was designed by the hydroelectric company of Maggia.
-More than half a century ago the company also built the dams that accumulate the water necessary for the region's hydroelectric power plants.
+The cableway that leads to Robiei was designed by the hydroelectric company of Maggia, which has also built the dams that accumulate the water necessary for the region's hydroelectric power plants.

 The glacier of Basodino has a surface of 2 square kilometers and it is located at an altitude between 2,500 and 3,120 meters.
 As with most Alpine glaciers, we are witnessing a rapid reduction of their surface and volume.
 They are shrinking so much that, according to experts, their time is ticking and within a few years – they claim – only a few residues of ice will remain on the highest mountain crests.

 The ideal time to enjoy the rich flora of the area is between the months of July and August.
 The cableway that leads to Robiei operates from mid-June to the beginning of October.
 The region is populated by numerous animals: ibexes, chamois, groundhogs, hares, ermines (rare), country mice and numerous birds including the Royal Eagle.
 Some mountain huts, farmsteads and sprügh (spaces obtained under large boulders) remind us of the vital importance of pastures on these mountains.
 Also the glaciers exercise their charm.
 In fact, already at the end of the 19th century Federico Balli ordered the Hôtel du Glacier to be built in the village of Bignasco.
 Located at the doorstep of the valley it was meant for tourists attracted by the Alps and the perennial snows of Basodino.

 Itinerary: Robiei Glaciological Trail (6h, see map)